Xanex-JS/AussieDropBears-StaffUtilites/readme.md

 None, i may add in the future support of Badger_Discord_API but ACE Permissions Work Fine.

 Kinda requires ``DiscordAcePermissions`` resource by OfficialBadger see his docs for setting up ``DiscordAcePermissions``

-# Configuration

-If you want staff to be able to be in default peds, then set ``local StaffPedDefault = true`` in config.lua